decretist/Dissertation/Chapter3/chapter3.markdown

 is unlikely that one author underwent such an intellectual evolution in a single generation.[15]

+Winroth is strongly committed to a late date (1139) for the first recension on the grounds that he thinks D.63 d.p.c.34 *must* refer to canon 28 from the Second Lateran Council of 1139.
+That first-recension *dictum* makes a reference to a canon, D.63 c.35, that was later incorporated into the text of the *Decretum* as D.63 c.35 in the second recension.

+Winroth rejects claims that the Sg manuscript of the *Decretum* is descended from a version earlier than the first recension, and argues that it is instead an abbreviation of the first recension with some interpolations from the second.
+Winroth therefore does not see the existence of Sg as a reason to assume either a long teaching career for Gratian or a long period of incremental development for the text of the *Decretum*.

+Finally, Winroth accepts an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) brought to scholarly attention by Francesco Reali as evidence that Gratian the author of the first recension died as bishop of Chiusi on the feast day of St Lawrence (August 10) in either 1144 or 1145.[16]
+The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with an axiomatic assumption of an 1139 date for the first recension, strengthens the case from Winroth's perspective that Gratian, having been elevated to a bishopric not long after having finished work on the first recension, was unlikely to have been the author of the second recension.

 #### Sg

 Much of the debate over whether the *Decretum* was the result of a